• Alzheimer’s & dementia

 #2: End-of-Life Care

 Coordination of the hospice plan happens with the involvement of family and caregivers.
-It may feel impossible for family members to understand when the moment arrives to ask for hospice care for their loved ones.
+It may feel impossible for family members to understand the right time to ask for hospice care for their loved ones.
 Having an involved care team is vital at this stage.

 Usually, hospice is activated when the primary physician has assessed the patient’s life expectancy as less than six months.